-The telescope routinely observes standard stars with RATCAM and RISE only.
-These standards will be taken in u, B,V,r,i and z (i.e. g and H alpha standards will NOT be taken).
-NO standards will be taken for RINGO or FRODOSpec).
+These standards will be taken in all of the broad-band filters.
+NO standards will be taken for RISE or FRODOSpec).
 Observers who wish to obtain standards, apart from those that are routinely observed, will need to include observations of these standards in their own programmes.